Why do animals hibernate?

-Some creatures that have to endure freezing conditions especially cold blooded animals produce natural antifreeze to stop their blood and body from freezing.
+Some creatures that have to endure freezing conditions, especially the cold blooded animals that produce natural antifreeze to stop their blood and body from freezing.
 Heart rates of hibernating animals can fall as much as 400 to 11 beats per minute and metabolic rates can be as low as 2% of the normal rate.

 The term hibernation is used to describe periods of inactivity, in biology the term hibernation only applies to obligate hibernation, where animals hibernate at the same time of year every year.
 This is sometimes called true hibernation.

-Obligate hibernators also known as spontaneous hibernators, is the term given to animals that hibernate no matter what the temperature or amount of food available to them.
-The body temperature of animals practicing this form of hibernation will drop to around the temperature of its environment, and their breathing and heart rates slow significantly.
-During the period of hibernation obligate hibernators will sporadically wake up from their state of torpor and their body temperature and heart rate returns to normal, then they enter a state torpor again.
+Obligate hibernators also known as true hibernators, is the term given to animals that hibernate no matter what the temperature or amount of food is available to them.
+The body temperature of animals practicing this form of hibernation will drop to around the temperature of its environment, and their breathing and heart rate will slow significantly.
+During the period of hibernation, obligate hibernators will sporadically wake up from their state of torpor and their body temperature and heart rate returns to normal, then they enter a state torpor again.
 It is not known why this occurs but some say it could be to fight infection and disease or aid sleep.
-Some examples of obligate hibernators include; some squirrels, hedgehogs, rodents, marsupials and some types of butterfly.
+Some examples of obligate hibernators include: some squirrels, hedgehogs, rodents, marsupials and some types of butterfly.

 Alternative Survival Tactics to Hibernation

 Aestivation is the summer equivalent of hibernation.
-In places of the world where it gets too hot in summer, drought and scoring heat can destroy food and water supplies.
-During aestivation animals tend to burrow down into the ground where it is cooler where the animal enters a state of torpor while it waits for rain and cooler weather.
-Some creatures such as land snails will climb trees and hide within their shells while they wait out the extreme conditions.
+In places of the world where it gets too hot in summer, drought and scorching heat can destroy food and water supplies.
+During aestivation, animals tend to burrow down into the ground where it is cooler, where they enter a state of torpor while it waits for rain and cooler weather.
+Some creatures, such as land snails, will climb trees and hide within their shells while they wait out the extreme conditions.
 Aestivation is carried out by insects, fish, amphibians and some reptiles.
 Some animals that use aestivation include the Long-Eared Hedgehog, Nile Crocodile and Gopher Tortoise.

 Denning is a form of hibernation that is mainly associated with bears.
-Whilst denning the animal is more aware of its surroundings than other forms of hibernation allowing it to be easily awoken so it can defend itself from any potential threats.
-While in this state an animal can also give birth and take care of its offspring during the early stages.
+Whilst denning, the animal is more aware of its surroundings than in other forms of hibernation, allowing it to be easily awoken so it can defend itself from any potential threats.
+Whilst in this state, an animal can also give birth and take care of its offspring during the early stages.
 Animals that do this must build up stores of fat that will last the entire denning period.
 The downside of denning is if the animal is awoken too early the animal may not have enough energy to survive the winter.